thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/05_Run_Performance_Tests/README.md

 # Run Performance Test on Carts Service

 In this lab you'll trigger a performance test for (1) the current implementation of carts and (2) a new version of the carts service.
-The new version of the carts intentionally contain a slow down of the service, which should be detected by the performance validation.
+The new version of the carts intentionally contains a slow down of the service, which should be detected by the performance validation.

 ## Step 1: Run Performance Test on current Implementation
 1. Go to  **Jenkins** and click on **sockshop** folder.